Adebureaux/sncf-searchbar/README.md

 # About this project

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

-The task at hand was to build a Typescript-based React component that mimics the search bar found on https://www.sncf-connect.com/.
-This is my very first project on the stack React, I learned a lot about this fabulous framwork, among them : useState, useEffect, useRef, FunctionComponent, JSX/TSX syntax, Cypress.
+This project is a Next.js application created with create-next-app.
+The goal of this project was to develop a React component using TypeScript that replicates the search bar from https://www.sncf-connect.com/.
+This was my first project using React, and it provided me with a lot of valuable experience with important concepts such as useState, useEffect, useRef, FunctionComponent, JSX/TSX syntax, and Cypress.

-The code has been thinked to handle 4 types of displays :
+The code was designed to handle four different display scenarios:

-- 0 -> Do not display
+0: Do not display
-- 1 -> Display popular
+1: Display popular
-- 2 -> Display autocomplete
+2: Display autocomplete
-- 3 -> Display no result found
+3: Display no result found

+The features of this project include a search bar that closely resembles the one found on the sncf-connect website, custom-made SVG icons, responsive design, handling of slow connections (with the possibility of adding a spinner during data loading), handling of long user input, and a fetch system that avoids unnecessary API calls by eliminating duplicate data.
+The render was also tested with Cypress.

 ## Features